What you need to know this summer

 Other Local Passes | 4×4 only roads

-These roads are for 4×4 high clearance vehicles ONLY.
+These roads are for 4×4 high-clearance vehicles ONLY.
 If this does not describe your vehicle, do NOT drive it.
 IMPORTANT: Do not use these roads unless you have the proper equipment.
 These roads are in areas that lack cell service, so you will not be able to call for assistance.

-Example of what can happen to a vehicle that shouldn’t go down Hagerman Pass.
+An example of what can happen to a vehicle that shouldn’t go down Hagerman Pass.

 Hagerman Pass Road (#105 between Basalt and Turquoise Lake/Leadville) is a 4X4 ONLY road, accessible to high clearance vehicles.
 Most vehicles cannot travel down this road.

-Eagle-Thomasville RdPowerline – Crooked Creek and Brush Creek Rd (between Eagle and Meredith) is a 4X4 ONLY road, accessible to high clearance vehicles.
+Eagle-Thomasville Rd, Powerline – Crooked Creek and Brush Creek Rd (between Eagle and Meredith) is a 4X4 ONLY road, accessible to high clearance vehicles.
 Most vehicles cannot travel down this road.

 Fire restrictions and alerts

 Wildfire is a real risk in the mountain region, especially during a drought.
-The Roaring Fork Valley has experience two major fires in the last few years – the Lake Christine Fire in Basalt and the Grizzly Creek Fire near Glenwood.
+The Roaring Fork Valley has experienced two major fires in the last few years – the Lake Christine Fire in Basalt and the Grizzly Creek Fire near Glenwood.
 Our community is all too familiar with the risk of a rogue ember or spark.
 As a result, following area fire restrictions is very important.

 Please be careful with anything that may cause a fire.
 During a drought, the slightest spark can start a wildfire.
 Most wildfires are human caused.
 Previous wildfires have been started by campfires that were not properly extinguished, cigarette butts, sparks from dragging chains on a vehicle, and fireworks.
 As Smokey Bear says – “Only you can prevent wildfires.”